codingMustache/codingMustache/README.md

 ## Joke of the Day

-What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+Sgt.: Commissar!
+Commissar!
+The troops are revolting!
+Commissar: Well, you’re pretty repulsive yourself.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. 500
+ 1. Heat Sink
- 2. 100
+ 2. Heat Vent
- 3. 1000
+ 3. Temperature Decipator
- 4. 200
+ 4. CPU Vent

 <details>
   <summary>Answer</summary>
-  200
+  Heat Sink
 </details>